DimitriyKachan/Semantic_segmentation/README.md

 Download and place the Airbus Ship Detection Challenge dataset inside the data folder.

-Ensure you have Python 3 and necessary libraries like TensorFlow and OpenCV installed.
+Ensure you have Python 3 and necessary libraries installed.
+You can either install them according to requirements.txt, or import it through anaconda backup called UNET_env.yaml

 Run the main.ipynb notebook for a complete demonstration of the entire workflow.